 - Rinse and remove any bad spots or eyes from the potatoes.
 Don't peel.

-- Place potatoes n a large sauce pan and cover them with water.
+- Place potatoes n a large sauce pan and cover them with cold water by two inches.

-- With a sharp knife coarse chunk the potatoes while they're sitting in the colander.
-Pour steaming chunks of potatoes over the bowl of chopped vegetables and let sit for about 5 minutes before stirring.
+- When the potatoes are cool enough to handle (they'll should still be hot) With a knife, coarse chunk, or cut the potatoes in half, while adding them to the bowl with the celery and onions.
+Let sit for a couple of minutes before stirring.
 I like to do this to steam the vegetables and let the flavors marry a little bit.

 - Top with mayonnaise and a tablespoon or more of mustard.
 This all depends on your taste preference.
+Add the olives if using.
 With a large spoon gently fold the potato salad together.
 At this time I start adjusting the flavors, adding more mustard and mayo, if needed, for both texture and flavor.

 - Remember, the potatoes were boiled in salty water.
 Taste before adding salt and pepper.Top with sliced hard boiled egg if you'd like.
 Remember, those eggs will slice cleaner if they've been sitting in the refrigerator for a couple of hours after boiling.
 Refrigerate at least one hour before serving.